 Conferences are a great place to learn about current HR trends and best practices, gain compliance assurance (especially in a year like this), and take a peek at the future of HR.
 Like most aspects of the business world, conferences are combating the never-ending pandemic by going virtual.
 This is sure to be a new, but exciting experience for most.

-With our own annual conference—Netconnect—taking place completely virtually this year and quickly approaching (November 4), we want to make sure that everyone knows what to expect and is ready to get the most out of their virtual conference experience.
+With our own annual conference—Netconnect—taking place completely virtually again this year and quickly approaching (October 6), we want to make sure that everyone planning to attend knows what to expect and is ready to get the most out of their virtual conference experience.

-Use the following virtual conference tips to avoid common pitfalls, especially if you haven’t attended a virtual event like this before.
+Use the following virtual conference tips to avoid common pitfalls, especially if you haven’t attended our virtual Netconnect in the past or a virtual event like this before.

 Treat it like an in-person conference